Maintenance

 • Quality matters - Synthetic fluids provide better protection under stress

 For complete maintenance schedules and procedures, see our JK maintenance guide.
 Understanding what goes into your Jeep is half the battle; the other half is doing the work on schedule.
+For more information on brake system maintenance, see our brake upgrade guide.

 Frequently Asked Questions